Anticosti-class minesweeper: Design

 Laid down as Lady Joyce and Lady Jean by Allied Shipbuilders Ltd. of Vancouver, the two ships of the class were initially constructed for use as offshore drill-rig supply vessels by International Offshore Services.
 Later renamed, they were purchased in 1988 by the Maritime Command of the Canadian Forces and converted into minesweepers.
 The vessels were 58.3 m long overall with a beam of 13.1 m and a draught of 5.2 m.
 Fully loaded, the ships of the class displaced 1,076 LT.

 The Anticosti class was powered by four NOHAB Polar SF 16RS diesel engines driving two shafts creating 4600 hp and one 575 bhp Gil Jet azimuth bow thruster.
 This created a maximum speed of 13.5 kn and an endurance of 12000 nmi at 13 kn.
 The vessels had a complement of 5 officers and 18 ratings.
-The two ships of the class were equipped two Racal Decca navigation radars operating on the I band.
+The two ships of the class were equipped with two Racal Decca navigation radars operating on the I band.
 For minesweeping purposes, they were provided with mechanical minesweeping equipment and a high frequency, towed side scan variable depth sonar.
 The vessels were rated as ice class 3 and suitable for employment in light ice.